Knowlton Township Historic Commission

 By 1887, numerous churches in the township had flourishing congregations with the population estimated to be about 2000.
 By this time the advent of the railroads made easy access to the area for city-dwellers wanting to escape to Knowlton’s scenic landscape and the appeal of the river.
 With the demise of the railroads in later years gradually the hotels and inns that accommodated these travelers died.
 Soon to follow were the mills, tanneries, quarries and factories.
 The township after that was primarily a farming community.

-Today inter-state highways are the roads now traveled bringing visitors to the same scenic landscapes enjoyed by others so many years ago.
+Today inter-state highways are the roads now traveled bringing visitors to the same scenic landscapes enjoyed by oers so many years ago.

 "View of Water Gap and Columbia Glassworks-River Delaware" is the title of thisaquatint by William Strickland, from an oil by Thomas Birch.
 The Glassworkswas founded in 1812 by Francis Mayerhoff, a Manhattan Merchant.